I used to be fat.

 When you’re procrastinating, you’re lying to yourself.
 Of course, I didn’t know this back then.
 I may have been holding onto the idea that I could be better with women if I wasn’t fat, but it was at the back of my mind.
 I was procrastinating.

 My dating life and social life kept getting better.
 No need to lose weight, right?
-After a few years, I was a dating coach full-time, and still in terrible shape.
+After a few years, I was a dating coach full-time, and in better shape due to I started to take fat burners.
+I read the lean belly 3x reviews before buying.
 You may have even seen me at this stage from my prior 21 Convention speech:

 Around this time, my best friend and I were travelling and meeting women together constantly.
 His skills with women were the best of anyone I knew or have met since then, and he remains one of my best mentors to this day.

 He started losing weight.
 Uh oh- now my self-image is under attack.
 When he started losing weight, I was confronted with the pain of thinking “I might be the only fat one.”
 I did everything he told me to do to lose weight.
 I cut carbs and unhealthy food out of my diet.
+I constantly checked the Spice Kitchen + Bar for healthy recipes.
 I worked out relentlessly.
 I couldn’t be the only fat one!

 I was successful because I had accountability and the fear of real loss if I were to fail.

 When I was procrastinating, I didn’t realize how much of a difference being in shape would make.
 But I was shocked at how much more attention from women I got.
 I realized what a huge hack it was.

 Guys often think it just matters what they say.
 But if you really want fulfilling relationships with the most attractive women, you need to present the complete package.
 You need to be in good shape.
 Your career needs to be in order.
 You need to have a meaningful social life.